 Each of the six artists had to find an ingenious way to circumvent physical challenges just to keep doing what they do best -- making art!
 The intention of the exhibit was both to bring public discussion to the issue of adaptive art making techniques and to celebrate artists who are using these techniques successfully.

 Peace and Social Justice movements of the 1960's and 1970's

-The Whole World's Watching, is an extraordinary exhibition which examines the rich history of the social movements of the 1960's and 1970's through documentary photography.
-With a focus on Northern California where many of these activities were born, distinguished photographers illuminate the rise of the Black Panthers, the Free-Speech and Anti-war Movements, feminism, disability rights, environmental activism, the struggle for gay rights and the cultural milieu which formed and informed them.
+The Whole World's Watching, was an extraordinary exhibition which examined the rich history of the social movements of the 1960's and 1970's through documentary photography.
+With a focus on Northern California where many of these activities were born, distinguished photographers illuminated the rise of the Black Panthers, the Free-Speech and Anti-war Movements, feminism, disability rights, environmental activism, the struggle for gay rights and the cultural milieu which formed and informed them.

 Process & Place:

 Six local visual artists—Anne Lamborn, Amy Berk, Edith Hillinger, Brooke Holve, Mary Curtis Ratcliff, and Elizabeth Sher—attended the same artist residency program in New Zealand, all at different times.
 In this exhibition, the notion of place, the nature of retreat, and how that impacts the process of art-making was explored through an examination of the artists’ own work and experiences.
 Paintings, paper scrolls, found objects, cotton weavings, and ink and paint on wood were some of the media included in the exhibition.

 Bridge to Sakai